ibm-cloud-docs/power-iaas/networking-vpnaas.md

 The following graphic depicts:

-- The IPSec tunnel end-point is in the VPN Gateway reachable from internet via IBM Cloud network.
+- The IPSec tunnel end-point is in the VPN gateway and is reachable from the internet via the IBM Cloud network.
-- Customer private networks to customer on-premises networks are routed via the IPsec tunnel.
+- Customer private networks to the customer on-premises network are routed via the IPsec tunnel.

   ![Power Systems Virtual Server VPNaaS](./images/diagram-vpnaas.png "Power Systems Virtual Server VPNaaS"){: caption="Figure 1.
 Power Systems Virtual Server VPNaaS" caption-side="bottom"}